This article will guide you through five powerful ways to use threads that have been tried and tested over the years by groups around the world.

 Sometimes all you need to do is get the right information to the right people.
 You can use Loomio for your announcements, status updates, or even your newsletter.
 If you want everyone to receive it promptly, start your thread, choose your group members, and send.

 Tip: Not ready to email everyone?
-You can always click invite people to send it later.
-Loomio can help you make sure everyone receives it (use Notification History).³
+You can always click members to send it later.
+Loomio can help you make sure everyone receives it (use see notifications).³

 What about decisions, proposals and polls?
 The best tool for making decisions is good discussion; it’s the best way to frame the topic, seek input, and gather ideas.
 Often you’ll find that you can make progress with comments and replies.
 Other times, you will want the clear calls to engagement and facilitation support that polls and proposals can provide in order to bring the discussion to a clear outcome.